 Year 6.
-Year 4 visit Hunstanton, staying at the YHA, conducting beach activities, visiting Snettisham Deer Park, the Sealife Centre, and Castle Rising.
-Year 6 undertake a range of outdoor pursuits at St. Michael's Environmental Centre in Hathersage, Derbyshire at the beginning of the academic year (to develop team building skills and work towards the John Muir Award for environmental studies).
+Year 4 visit Beaumanor Hall, staying in their standing camp and undertaking a range of outdoor sports.
+Year 6 visit St. Michael's Environmental Centre in Hathersage, Derbyshire at the beginning of the academic year (to develop team building skills and work towards the John Muir Award for environmental studies).

 We welcome many visitors into school who have developed strengths in sports coaching (skipping, basketball, football and dance).
-We have also welcomed a range of visitors into school we continually ask for suggestions for others to come in to support our work.
+We have also welcomed a range of visitors into school including Team GB Ice-skater, Joseph Buckland, Leicester Riders about their skills and jobs.
+The list is by no means exhaustive and we continually ask for suggestions for others to come in to support our work.